oracle-livelabs/apex/apex-professional-hol11/2-improving-products.md

 ## Task 5: Create Actions

-Customers need a way to shop for products, so in this task, you will add an action to allow customers to learn more about the product.
+You’ll add interactive actions to the cards, such as linking to detailed product information, to make the page more functional.

 1. Navigate to **Search Results** (left pane).